andrequant/PINN-Tutorial/README.md

 # PINN-Tutorial
- A simple tutorial of Physical Informed Neural Networks using JAX
+ A simple tutorial of Physical Informed Neural Networks using JAX.

+ Everything is in PINN.ipynb